Tag Archives: personal-growth

 Image source: ; ‘Work life flexibility is now a top demand of Indian employees’ in indiatoday.in

 Honestly I am not concerned with every single detail of the madness when things fall apart or plans go belly-up.
 I simply need to know what I can influence to quieten things down.
-That points me to the things I can do something about.
+And this points me to the things I can do something about.
 Of course there are things I know I don’t control and find no sense in worrying about them.
-But I know for certain that in the end it’ll be my actions and choices that I seriously own will set out to make the difference in most situations.
+But I know for certain that in the end it’ll be my actions and choices that I seriously own, will set out to make the difference in most situations.

 Sometimes the whole ball game feels like a slow motion screenplay in Cap Cut-fading in, fading out, sometimes blurring to smoothen out the pace.
 You know that there’s not much you can do to control most of what’s happening.
 But even in those trying moments a few slivers of control here and a bit of forbearance there will put you back in saddle.
 There have been situations where I had felt I was getting tossed into the class five waters.
 Panic would ensue and a sense of drowning would overwhelm.

 One infallible way I chanced upon lately is to resist the urge to panic.
 I would instead look for things that I still had control over and shift the focus to those elements.

 I’d say there is truly some sense of truth when they say that ‘having control over your life is the right way to guarantee your happiness‘.
 But what if the need to have absolute unquestioned influence becomes obsessive?
 Wouldn’t anxiety and stress then take the upper hand- not happiness?